nbubna/trigger/README.md

 <div class="folder" dblclick="open">...</div>
 ```

-NOTE: If you want to add events as triggers that do not natively bubble,
+NOTE: If you want to add events that do not natively bubble as triggers,
 include jQuery (at least the event support) in your page and all shall be well.